GitMirroring/gnuboot/site/docs/install/index.md

 defined below.

 NOTE: regardless of init type, on desktops, an external/add-on GPU can always be used.
-On laptop hardware in Libreboot, libgfxinit will always be used.
+On laptop hardware in GNU Boot, libgfxinit will always be used.
 On desktop/server hardware, if available, libgfxinit will also always be used by default (but in that setup, SeaBIOS can be used if you want to use an add-on graphics card, e.g. on KCMA-D8, KGPE-D16, GA-G41M-ES2L)